Mubasheerashirur/Apple-Analysis/README.md

 - seaborn: For statistical data visualization.
 - plotly: For interactive charts.

+## Instructions
+- Clone the repository or download the notebook.
+- Open the notebook in Google Colab or Jupyter Notebook.
+- Run the cells to generate the analysis and interactive visualizations.

 ## Note
 Run the notebook in Jupyter or Colab to view interactive charts and outputs.